 - Purple, Aqua, Red, Yellow, Orange, Blue – Thursday 4.15pm

-- If you’re interested in registering your child(ren) for term 2 2021 please email firstname.lastname@example.org.
-If your child rode in term 1, please let your instructor know whether you want the child to ride again in term 2.
+- If you’re interested in registering your child(ren) for term 4 2021 please click on the link above.
+If you have any questions, please email email@example.com.
 Places are limited, and previous participants are given first opportunity to re-register.

-- Once you have registered your interest for one of the rider development programs with us and confirmed that your child has a spot in a group, the process is to join AusCycling (nominating BCG as your club of choice).
+- Once you have registered your interest for one of the rider development programs with us and confirmed that you or your child has a spot in a group, the process is to join AusCycling (nominating BCG as your club of choice).
 Various AusCycling membership types are available, offering different benefits and levels of insurance cover.
 Many of BCG’s members are on “Lifestyle” memberships, but you must make your own decision about what suits your needs or those of your child.